1932 Cincinnati Reds season: Regular season

 The Reds had a solid start to the regular season, winning five of their first eight games, to sit in a tie with the Boston Braves for first place in the National League.
 The Reds then won only three of their next eight games to finish April in third place with a record of 8-8.

-The Reds continued to play good baseball into May, and following a 4-3 win over the Philadelphia Phillies on May 9, the Reds had a record of 14-11, remaining in third place, 3.5 games behind the pennant leading Chicago Cubs.
+The Reds continued to play good baseball into May, and following a 4–3 win over the Philadelphia Phillies on May 9, the Reds had a record of 14–11, remaining in third place, 3.5 games behind the pennant leading Chicago Cubs.
 On this date, the Reds purchased pitcher Benny Frey from the St. Louis Cardinals.
-Frey, who pitched for the Reds from 1929-1931 before being purchased by the Cardinals in the off-season, had a record of 0-2 with a 12.00 ERA in two games with St. Louis in 1932.
+Frey, who pitched for the Reds from 1929 to 1931 before being purchased by the Cardinals in the off-season, had a record of 0–2 with a 12.00 ERA in two games with St. Louis in 1932.

-On May 22, the Reds completed a three game series sweep against the first place Chicago Cubs, to improve their record to 21-17, cutting the Cubs lead to only three games over the third place Reds.
-Following the series, the Reds slumped to a record of 4-17 in their next 21 games, as the team sank into last place.
+On May 22, the Reds completed a three-game series sweep against the first place Chicago Cubs, to improve their record to 21–17, cutting the Cubs lead to only three games over the third place Reds.
+Following the series, the Reds slumped to a record of 4–17 in their next 21 games, as the team sank into last place.

 On June 5, Cincinnati sold first baseman Mickey Heath to the St. Louis Cardinals, then purchased first baseman Harvey Hendrick from the Cardinals.
 Hendrick, who was the Reds starting first baseman in 1931, had a .250 average with a home run and five RBI in 28 games with St. Louis.
 On June 6, the Reds released outfielder Harry Heilmann.
 Heilmann, who missed the entire 1931 season due to arthritis of the wrist, struggled in 1932, hitting .258 with no home runs and six RBI in 15 games.
 This marked the end of Heilmann's career, as in 2147 games, he hit .342 with 183 home runs and 1543 RBI, while stealing 111 bases.
 Heilmann spent the majority of his career with the Detroit Tigers.